-You can go online at healthcare.gov or call 1-800-318-2596 to learn about health insurance plans available in your area.
-Plans on the Marketplace will offer comprehensive health coverage, from doctors to medications to hospital visits.
+You can go online at Healthcare.gov or call 1-800-318-2596 (or BeWellNM.com 1-833-862-3935 in New Mexico) to learn about health insurance plans available in your area.
+Plans on the Marketplace or Exchange will offer comprehensive health coverage, from doctors to medications to hospital visits.

-You can compare all your health insurance options based on price, benefits and other features that may be important to you, in plain language.
+You can compare all your health insurance options based on price, benefits and other features that may be important to you — all in plain language.
 You can apply for coverage online, over the phone or with a paper application.
-Open enrollment is November 1, 2017 through January 31, 2018 for coverage starting in 2018.
+Open enrollment is November 1, 2019 through December 15, 2019 for coverage starting in 2020.

-All insurance plans available through the Marketplace are offered by private insurance companies.
+When you use the Marketplace or Exchange to compare plans, you’ll see prices for all plans available to you.
+All insurance plans available through the Marketplace or Exchange are offered by private insurance companies.
 Prices are approved by state insurance departments and/or the federal government.
-When you use the Marketplace to compare plans you’ll see prices for all plans available to you.
 Prices will show any cost savings you may be eligible for based on your income.
-These lower costs are available only through the Marketplace.
+These lower costs are available only through the Marketplace or Exchange.

 Yes, you can even purchase a plan on the Marketplace before COBRA runs out.
-When you leave a job, you may be able to keep your job-based health coverage for a period, usually up to 18 months.
+When you leave a job, you may be able to keep your job-based health coverage for a period of time, usually up to 18 months.
 This is called COBRA continuation coverage.

 You may change from COBRA coverage to Marketplace health insurance coverage any time.
 Losing your COBRA coverage qualifies you to buy health insurance on the Marketplace, even if it’s not during open enrollment.
-At any time during the year you can visit the Marketplace to find your options, compare plans and enroll.
+You can visit the Marketplace at any time during the year to find your options, compare plans and enroll.

-The health plans offered through the Marketplace have provider “networks.”
-Networks are the groups of hospitals, doctors, pharmacies and other health professions that the insurance company offering the coverage works with.
+Most health care plans have provider (doctor) “networks.”
+Networks are the groups of hospitals, doctors, pharmacies and other health professionals that the insurance company offering the coverage works with.
 Your doctor may or may not be included in this network, but your insurance may provide coverage for non-network providers.
-If keeping your doctor is important to you be sure to check if he or she is on the insurance plan you’re considering buying and if the plan provides coverage for out-of-network providers.
+If keeping your doctor is important to you, be sure to check if they are on the insurance plan you’re considering buying and if the plan provides coverage for out-of-network providers.

-Each qualified health insurance plan covers preventive services at no added cost to you when you use a network provider.
+Each qualified health insurance plan covers preventive services at no added cost to you when you use an in-network provider.
 Here are some of the benefits you can expect in your plan:

 - Yearly wellness exams